 Decommissioning: Existing fossil fuel space heating or domestic hot water (DHW) heating appliance that is retired, disconnected, or removed in a manner that complies with all applicable federal, state, and municipality laws, regulations, and codes and is installed in conjunction with an eligible heat pump system.
 Residential decommissioning projects may include electric resistance heating not to exceed 10% of BHL.
-Decommissioning Guidance Checklist available at https://cleanheat.ny.gov/contractor-resources/.
+Decommissioning Guidance Checklist available at https://cleanheat.ny.gov/resources-for-applications/.
+Licensed plumber required for decommissioning projects.